abinit/abinit/doc/mkdocs-tutorials/paral_mbt.md

 of the run in order to achieve good speedup. α-quartz SiO2 is used as test case.

 It is supposed that you have some knowledge about UNIX/Linux, and you know how to submit MPI jobs.
+You are supposed to know already some basics of parallelism in ABINIT, explained in the tutorial [A first introduction to ABINIT in parallel](lesson_basepar.html).

 This lesson should take about 1.5 hour and requires to have at least a 200 CPU core parallel computer.

-You are supposed to know already some basics of parallelism in ABINIT, explained in the tutorial [A first introduction to ABINIT in parallel](lesson_basepar.html).
+!!! important

     In the following, when "run ABINIT over nn CPU cores" appears, you have to use a specific command line according to the operating system and architecture of the computer you are using.
 This can be for instance:

         mpirun -n nn abinit < abinit.files

     or the use of a specific submission file.

 ## 1 Generating the WFK file in parallel

+*Before beginning, you should create a working directory whose name might be "Work_mbt" (so ~abinit/tests/tutoparal/Input/Work_mbt).*

 The input files necessary to run the examples related to this tutorial are located in the directory ~abinit/tests/tutoparal/Input.

-Before beginning, you should create a working directory whose name might be "Work_mbt" (so ~abinit/tests/tutoparal/Input/Work_mbt).

 We will do most of the actions of this tutorial in this working directory.

 In the [[lesson:gw1|first lesson]] of the GW tutorial, we have learned how to generate the WFK file with the sequential version of the code.
 Now we will perform a similar calculation taking advantage of the k-point parallelism implemented in the ground-state part.

 First of all, you should copy the files file tmbt_1.files in the working directory Work_mbt:

     >>> cd Work_mbt
     >>> cp ../tmbt_1.files .

 The abinit files files is described in [section 1.1](../../users/generated_files/help_abinit.html#intro1) of the abinit_help file.
 Please, read it now if you haven't done it yet!

 Now open the input file ~abinit/tests/tutoparal/Input/tmbt_1.in in your preferred editor, and look at its structure.

+{% dialog tests/tutoparal/Input/tmbt_1.files tests/tutoparal/Input/tmbt_1.in %}

 The first dataset performs a rather standard SCF calculation to obtain the ground-state density.
 The second dataset reads the density file and calculates